What Have We Learned About Remote Working With Video — Part 2

 Getting videos to market — and that means on multiple platforms in multiple formats — needs to be fast.

-Broadcasters, agencies, publishers and brands don’t have time to manually distribute content anymore: it needs to be automated and people throughout the organisation need to be able to manage the content.
+Broadcasters, agencies, publishers and brands don’t have time to manually distribute content anymore: they need to automate it and people throughout the organisation need to be able to manage the content.

 A cloud-native Video Content-as-a-Service platform such as Overcast makes this collective responsibility effortless.